 Although we have had Merlin Annual Passes for two years now, and visit London regularly, until now we have never taken the children to Madame Tussauds.
 At age 4 and 6 they are not very familiar with actors or actresses and even political figures so I wasn’t sure whether they’d enjoy it.
 Being indoors though it’s a great family activity whatever the weather.

-But, having visited recently I can safely say that LP and Little Man had a great time.
+But, having visited recently I can safely say that LP and Little Man had a great time and it’s a fantastic London attraction for children.
 So here are my top tips for taking children to Madame Tussauds:

 - When you get to Madame Tussauds there are a lot of different doors to go in for different things.
 If you need to buy tickets it’s door 4.
 If you have fast track it’s another door and if you have tickets already it’s another door.
 Fast track tickets get you in the quickest and the standard ticket queue was quite long.
 Be prepared to queue and take something to keep the children amused – snacks work wonders there.

 - If you have a pushchair you can’t take it inside with you.
 Instead there is a pushchair ‘valet park’ that you can visit before joining one of the ticket queues.

 - Once inside Madame Tussauds it’s very busy if visiting at peak times.
 The start and end of the day would be quieter – as would term time weekdays.

 - There are a lot of stairs inside as Madame Tussauds is set over quite a few floors.
 If you have a baby then a baby carrier could be really helpful.

 - Children could get lost easily at Madame Tussauds – we found we lost sight of LP and Little Man numerous times.
 It should go without saying but, make sure you look around together.
 It’s so busy that little people can easily get separated.